 - Post-construction assessment – for the final BREEAM rating and certificate

-As this is an old certification system, you will need to utilise the assessment services on offer at Encon Associates in order to ensure your building complies with the applicable BREEAM standard.
-It should be noted that BREEAM 2011 schemes are no longer issued with a formal certificate, and this is replaced with a letter of conformity noting the BREEAM standard that has been achieved for a lapsed scheme.
+As this is an old certification system, you will need to utilize the services on offer at Encon Associates in order to ensure your building complies with the applicable BREEAM standard.
+It should be noted that BREEAM 2011 schemes are no longer issued with a formal certificate; instead, this is replaced with a letter of conformity noting the BREEAM standard that has been achieved for a lapsed scheme.

 5. BREEAM Industrial